brown-band/website/pages/scripts/1976-1977/fall/holy-cross.md

 Today’s show is brought to you by General Mills, the makers of Wheaties, the breakfast of Brown men.

-Okay band, how would you like to win this fabulous prize—tell ’em about it Johnny.
+Okay band, how would you like to win this fabulous prize—tell ‘em about it Johnny.

 :sd[Announcer’s voice]: That’s right Bob.
 It’s a beautiful Holy Cross pen, and it’s initialed by God himself.